Slippers for Molly

 “Then what’s wrong?”

-“I didn’t really want elephant slippers,” said Molly slowly, “but Mommy said we should get them this time, and next time we could get the pink bunny slippers, if the store had them in my size.”
+Molly stopped batting the balloon.
+“I didn’t really want elephant slippers,” she said, “but Mommy said we should get them this time.
+Then, next time we could get the pink bunny slippers, if the store had them in my size.”
 Molly felt like she was about to cry.

 “That might be easy to fix,” said Uncle George.
 He went to the kitchen to talk to Molly’s parents.
 Then, he said, “Come on, Molly.
 Let’s go see if the store has gotten in any more pink bunny slippers.”